hannenz/UploaderPlugin/README.md

 # UploaderPlugin

-__This is a plugin for CakePHP >= 2.0 (but could be simply rewritten to work with 1.3 as well)__
+__This is a plugin for CakePHP >= 2.0__ (but could be simply rewritten to work with 1.3 as well)

-A plugin to be used with CakePHP.
+UploaderPlugin is a plugin to be used with the CakePHP framework.
-With this plugin, oyu can manage uploads as hasMany associated objects.
+It allows to manage uploads as "hasMany associated objects" related to any of your models.
 The plugin provides a behavior to be attached to the model which shall "have" the uploads and allows for multiple aliased upload types.